Buddy Complex: Others

 Fiona is the younger sister of Dio.
 She is 12 years old.
 She was injured in a Zogilia attack that took the life of her mother prior to the events of the series.
-As a result she is confined to a wheelchair.
+As a result she uses a wheelchair.
 She deeply cares about her brother's well-being and hopes that one day he and their father will reconcile.